DaedalusX64/daedalus/README.md

 Next, plug your PSP into your computer and navigate to /PSP/GAME/.
 Create a folder called "daedalus" there, and place the EBOOT.PBP file inside.
 Place your ROM files in daedalus/Roms/ and they will automatically appear in Daedalus.

 Note: If the release is a ZIP file with a folder containing an EBOOT.PBP file when extracted, simply drag and drop the extracted folder into /PSP/GAME/.

+## Building for Windows

+1) Clone and open the repo in Visual studio 2019

+2) Build All

+## Building for Linux and MAC

+1) Clone this repo

+2) Open a terminal and run build_daedalus.sh with the argument for the os you would like to build for
+Example: ./build_daedalus.sh LINUX

 ## More Info